Missouri National Guard activated to help with flooding

-JEFFERSON CITY — Missouri Gov. Mike Parson is activating the state National Guard to help battle ongoing flooding.
+JEFFERSON CITY, Mo.
+(AP) — Missouri Gov. Mike Parson is activating the state National Guard to help battle ongoing flooding.

 Parson signed an executive order Monday directing National Guard members to help with response efforts in Jefferson City, where residents are still recovering from a tornado that struck last week.